Vertical video

 A vertical video is a video created either by a camera or computer that is intended for viewing in portrait mode, producing an image that is taller than it is wide.
-It thus sits in opposition to the multiple horizontal formats normalised by cinema and television, which trace their lineage from the proscenium theatre, Western landscape painting traditions, and human visual field.
+It thus sits in opposition to the multiple horizontal formats normalised by cinema and television, which trace their lineage from the proscenium theatre, Western landscape painting traditions, and the human visual field.

 Vertical video has historically been shunned by professional video creators because it does not fit the aspect ratio of established moving image forms, such as film and television, as well as newer web-based video players such as YouTube, meaning that black spaces appeared on either side of the image.
-However, the popularity of mobile video apps such as Snapchat, which use the more mobile-friendly portrait format, have led to an increase in the production of vertical videos by advertising companies.
+However, the popularity of mobile video apps such as Snapchat and especially TikTok, which use the more mobile-friendly portrait format, have led to an increase in the production of vertical videos by advertising companies.

 History

 Historical uses

 Vertical filmmaking has aesthetic roots reaching back at least to the tall painted frescoes and stained-glass windows of Christian churches.
 The world’s first moving images of a cat (Falling Cat, Étienne-Jules Marey, 1894) were shot vertically.
-When the first motion picture screenings were held in 1895 however, the format was standardised horizontally (though at 4:3 aspect ratio, the images were closer to a square format than to widescreen).
+When the first motion picture screenings were held in 1895, however, the format was standardised horizontally (though at 4:3 aspect ratio, the images were closer to a square format than to widescreen).
 Noting that the new cinematic art had taken on the old strictures of the theatre, on 17 September 1930 Russian filmmaker and theorist Sergei Eisenstein addressed the Technicians Branch of the Academy of Motion Picture Arts and Sciences in Hollywood, calling for a cinema screen of variable aspect ratio (a "dynamic square"), one which would be able to cope with whatever compositional format the filmmaker chose, including a vertical framing.
 He lost the argument to a screen format standardised at a new Academy ratio (1.375:1) and vertical filmmaking has largely remained confined to experimental artists of the Expanded Cinema movement, which flourished during the 1960s and 70s.
 It also made appearances in various World's Fair films such as In the Labyrinth in Montréal in 1967.

 If artists working with cinematic film were constrained by physical limitations from tipping the apparatus, the video medium made rotating the camera and/or projector somewhat easier.
 Artist Bill Viola frequently employs tall-screen video.
 In 1984, musician and artist Brian Eno created Thursday Afternoon, a series of "video paintings" presented in vertical format.